-Conducting research and development is central to our business.
-Research and development expenses for the period from inception (June 28, 2006) to June 30, 2012 were \$33.6 million, including \$4.5 million and \$2.1 million for the three month periods ended June 30, 2012 and 2011, respectively, and \$9.1 million and \$3.4 million for the six month periods ended June 30, 2012 and 2011, respectively, and consist primarily of:
+Conducting research and development is central to our business and aggregated \$55.8 million for the period from inception (June 28, 2006) to June 30, 2013.
+Included in research and development expense is noncash, stock-based compensation expense of \$0.6 million and a credit of \$44,000 for the three months ended June 30, 2013 and 2012, respectively, \$1.4 million and \$0.5 million for the six months ended June 30, 2013 and 2012, respectively, \$1.4 million and \$0.5 million for the six months ended June 30, 2013 and 2012, respectively, \$1.4 million and \$0.5 million for the six months ended June 30, 2013 and 2012, respectively, \$1.4 million and development expenses consist primarily of:

-- employee-related expenses, which include salaries and benefits, and rent expense; - · license fees and milestone payments related to in-licensed products and intellectual property; - expenses incurred under agreements with CROs, investigative sites and consultants that conduct or provide other services relating to our clinical trials and a substantial portion of our preclinical activities; - · the cost of acquiring clinical trial materials from third party manufacturers; and - · costs associated with non-clinical activities, patent filings and regulatory filings.
+- employee-related expenses, which include salaries and benefits, and rent expense; - noncash stock-based compensation expense; - · license fees and milestone payments related to in-licensed products and intellectual property; - expenses incurred under agreements with CROs, investigative sites and consultants that conduct or provide other services relating to our clinical trials and our preclinical activities; - the cost of acquiring clinical trial materials from third party manufacturers; and - costs associated with non-clinical activities, and regulatory filings.

 We expect to continue to incur substantial expenses related to our research and development activities for the foreseeable future as we continue product development.
 Since product candidates in later stages of clinical development generally have higher development costs than those in earlier stages of clinical development, primarily due to the increased size and duration of later stage clinical trials, we expect that our research and development expenses will increase in the future.
-In addition, if our product development efforts are successful, we expect to incur substantial costs to prepare for potential commercialization of any late-stage product candidates and, in the event one or more of these product candidates receive regulatory approval, to fund the launch of the product.
-From inception through June 30, 2012, direct, external development costs related to our acquisition of the asset in 2011), including \$3.5 million and \$0.1 million for the three month periods ended June 30, 2012 and 2011, respectively, and \$6.3 million and \$0.2 million for the six month periods ended June 30, 2012 and 2011, respectively.
-From inception through June 30, 2012, direct, external development program were \$5.4 million, including \$0.4 million and \$0.7 million for the three month periods ended June 30, 2012 and 2011, respectively, and \$1.0 million and \$0.9 million for the six month periods ended June 30, 2012 and 2011, respectively.
+In addition, if our product development efforts are successful, we expect to incur substantial costs to prepare for potential commercialization of any late-stage product candidates and, in the event one or more of these product candidates receives regulatory approval, to fund the launch of the product.
+From inception through June 30, 2013, direct, external development costs related to our acquisition of the asset in 2011 and the manufacturing rights in 2012.
+From inception through June 30, 2013, direct, external development costs incurred for our CNDO-109 product development program were \$7.2 million.
+We also intend to fund, generally by providing product supply and/or grants, certain investigator-initiated studies evaluating TSO in a range of autoimmune disorders.